PCOPPUSDM: Monthly Global Copper Spot Price from IMF via FRED (1986–2026)

 Related Macroeconomic Datasets

-- WTI Crude Oil Price — Fellow cyclical commodity — oil and copper often diverge on supply vs demand dynamics
+- WTI Crude Oil Price — Fellow cyclical commodity; oil and copper often co-move on global growth but diverge on energy-specific supply events

-- Brent Crude Oil Price — Global energy benchmark — cross-reference with copper for demand-side confirmation
+- Brent Crude Oil Price — Global energy benchmark; cross-reference with copper for demand-side cyclical confirmation

-- US Dollar Index (DTWEXBGS) — Strong dollar typically suppresses USD-denominated commodity prices
+- US Dollar Index (DTWEXBGS) — Strong dollar typically suppresses USD-denominated commodity prices; ~−0.4 long-run correlation with copper

 Macroeconomic Dataset Hub